 It wasn’t my first time I had gone in just needing to talk things out.
 Maybe my hormones were off.
 I was past menopause I think.
 I wondered if I should go on some kind of hormone replacement therapy.
 Let’s give that a try.
 I told him I was just tired of feeling this way and could he let me try something.
 He agreed and sent me out with a prescription for estrogen and progesterone.
 Since he didn’t test me for levels, he must have just given it his best guess.
 I don’t think he felt very optimistic.
 I thought maybe this remedy would help.
 Weeks went by.
 It didn’t.
 In fact things had grown worse with fear becoming forefront in my mind.

 A few months later I went back in and had decided I wanted to try some kind of anti-anxiety/anti-depressant.
 I wondered if anyone else ever felt the way I did.
 How about Prozac?
 I had heard of others using this once coined “wonder drug” with great success.
 At least that is what we were lead to believe.
-Prozac is a selective serotonin reuptake inhibitor or SSRI and a widely used antidepressant and for anxiety.
+Prozac is a selective serotonin reuptake inhibitor or SSRI, widely used as an antidepressant.
+It was originally also called the “happy pill”, was the first drug of its kind to be prescribed and marketed on a large scale.
 I didn’t like the idea but I was willing to give it a try.
-And no medication like this should be used without things in place like counseling and other support.
-When he ripped off the prescription from his pad he said to me specifically, if this doesn’t work you’re gonna need to see someone from mental health.
+No medication like this should be used without things in place like counseling and other support.
+When he ripped off the prescription from his pad he said to me specifically, “if this doesn’t work you’re gonna need to see someone from mental health.”
 I was horrified at the prospect of going to see someone in mental health.
 What is that anyway?
 Doesn’t it mean I’m crazy?
 That’s what I thought.
 I had this nagging voice that kept saying it.
 Maybe you’re crazy.
 Crazy.
 Whatever that means exactly.
 But this next step horrified me.